linavarro/RGVFlood/docs/implementation/surveydatamodel/geospatialdata/index.rst

  * - DT:
    - Dune Toe
    - Seaward toe of primary frontal dune.
+ * - EG:
+   - Existing Ground
+   - The level of the land surface on a land unit.
  * - EOB:
    - End of Bridge
    - End of the bridge deck at the road/rail elevation.